sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SB 100-101: To reduce cognitive load, start the lesson by teaching concepts first,  then start doing practice exercises.
     - Cites Mayer, Mathias, and Wetzell (2002)
 - SB 117: To support learner attention, find the right balance of demands.
 Too much can be paralyzing, too little and there's no effort.
-- SB 118: Asking frequent questions can sustain learner attention and focus.
-- SB 121-124: Cueing, or signaling, can help to focus learner attention on critical aspects.
-Examples are arrows, bolding text, emphasizing spoken words...
-    - Cites de Koning et al 2007, Mautone and Mayer 2001, Brophy and Good 1986; Rickards, Fajen, Sullivan, & Gillespie, 1997
-- SB 128-129: Include the learning objectives to help learners focus their attention.
-Reiterate the learning objectives in information, practice, and assignments.
-    - Cites Rothkopf & Billington, 1979; Cavalier & Klein, 1998
 - SE 184-188: A formal tone does not indicate the seriousness of the subject.
 Learners are more effective when they feel they are in a conversation with a partner.
 Social presence engages deeper cognitive processes.
     - Cites Beck, McKeown, Sandora, Kucan, & Worthy, 1996; Mayer, 2005d; Moreno and Mayer 2000b, Moreno and Mayer 2004; Mayer, Fennell, Farmer, & Campbell 2004; Kartel 2010
-- SE 256: There are five major elements to deliberate practice:
-    - a) Effort
-    - b) Intrinsic motivation
-    - c) Focus on areas of weakness
-    - d) Explanatory feedback
-    - e) Repetition
-    - Cites Kellogg & Whiteford, 2009
-- SH 111: Focusing learner attention during study and application questions and projects can also help promote far-transfer.
-    - Cites Gick & Holyoak, 1980; Perfetto et al., 1983; Klahr & Carver, 1988; Bassok, 1990
-- SB 218: Wait at least three seconds after asking a question before going for the answer to promote building mental models.
-    - Cites Tobin 1987.
 - SB 199-198: Activity isn't necessarily always more effective than didactic learning.
     - Cites Haidet, Morgan, O’Malley, Moran, and Richards, 2004
-- SB 209-211: While performance increases with practice, the returns of practice diminish over time.
-Deliberate practice helps to overcome the diminishing return.
-    - Cites Crossman, 1959; Keehner, Lippa, Montello, Tendick, & Hegary, 2006; Rosenbaum, Carlson, & Gilmore, 2001; Ericsson, 1990; Schnackenberg, Sullivan, Leader, and Jones, 1998
 - SB 222: Ask learners about specific steps of a process, and which concepts apply to that step.
     - Cites Atkinson, Renkl, and Merrill, 2003
-- SE 151-154: Keep to the learning objectives; do not add material that does not support learning objectives.
-    - Cites Mayer and Moreno 2003; Garner, Gillingham, & White, 1989; Bishop, Amankwaita, and Cates (2008); Mayer & Johnson, 2010; Svetcov, 2000; Dewey 1913; Moreno and Mayer 2000a; Knez and Hygge 2002; Ransdell and Gilroy 2001; Mayer, 1993; Mayer, Sims, & Tajika, 1995; Dewey, 1913; Harp and Mayer 1998; Harp and Mayer 1998; Mayer, Heiser, and Lonn 2001; Sanchez and Wiley 2006; Butcher 2006; Scheiter, Gerjets, Huk, Imhof, and Kammerer 2009; Mayer, Hegarty, Mayer, and Campbell 2005
 - SE 269-271: Mix up practice questions, do not block practice.
 It will lead to lower immediate performance, but higher long term performance.
 - SE 272: Keep practice questions in text for reference.
 Do not narrate practice questions, answers, responses, or feedback.
 - SE 173: "Signaling includes using headings, bold, italics, underlining, capital letters, larger font, color, white space, arrows, and related techniques to draw the learner’s attention to specific parts of the display or page."
     - Cites de Koning, Tabbers, Rikers, & Paas, 2010; Harp & Mayer, 1997; Mautone & Mayer, 2001; Mautone & Mayer, 2001; Mayer, 2005b; Mayer & Moreno, 2003
-- SE 166-172: Do not add words to the lesson, either visually or graphically, that do not support learning objectives.
-An example is motivational stories.
-    - Cites Mayer, Heiser, and Lonn 2001; Lehman, Schraw, McCrudden, and Hartley 2007; Mayer, Griffith, Jurkowitz, and Rothman, 2008; Mayer, Bove, Bryman, Mars, & Tapangco, 1996; Mayer, 2001a; Mayer, Deleeuw, and Ayres 2007; Mayer and Jackson 2005
 - SB 326: Include how to study the content in the learning object; and include forced monitoring of progress in the course.
 - SB 364: To support mastery-based goals, measure learners against the learning objectives rather than each other.
-- SE 159-164: Do not add graphics that do not support the learning objectives.
-They can distract, disrupt, and seduce the learner and add cognitive load.
-    - Cites Mayer, 1993; Mayer, Sims, & Tajika, 1995; Dewey, 1913; Harp and Mayer 1998; Harp and Mayer 1998; Mayer, Heiser, and Lonn 2001; Sanchez and Wiley 2006
 - SE 257-262: Ensure there is enough practice with the learning object to acheive the objective.
     - Cites Moreno and Mayer 2005, 2007
-- SE 254-256: Avoid regurgitative practice questions.
-The amount of practice has a strong correspondence with performance; deliberate practice has an even more profound impact.
-    - Cites Sloboda, Davidson, Howe, and Moore 1996; Tuffiash, Roring, & Ericsson, 2007; Ericsson 2006
-- SB 332-333: To support metacognitive developer, teach learners deliberate practice.
-    - Cites Ericsson, 2006; Zimmerman (2006)
-- SB 202-203: Deliberate practice, focusing on areas of weakness strategically, is much more effective than route practice.
-    - Cites Ericsson 2006; Simon & Gilmartin, 1973
 - SB 205-209: Maintence rehearsal simply maintains the current memory; elaborate rehearsal practices integrating new information with prior knowledge.
 Assign elaborate rehearsal to support longer term retention.
     - Cites Taylor & Chi, 2006
-- SH 206: Give learners early assessments so they are more effectively able to evaluate their own strengths and weaknesses.
 - SE 317: Adding questions can help learners to better self-assess their own knowledge.
     - Cites Walczyk and Hall (1989)
 - SE 341, 343: Trying to teach general thinking skills only has a mild effect.